 Caveat: Uniform complexity classes based on specific resource bounds (e.g., cubic-time) are model dependent.
-Furthermore, the tightness of separation results (i.e., how much "more time" is required for solving some additional computational problems) is also model dependent.
+Furthermore, the tightness of separation results (i.e., how much more time is required to solve an additional computational problem) is also model dependent.
 Still the existence of such separations is a phenomenon common to all reasonable and general models of computation (as referred to in the Cobham-Edmonds Thesis).
 In the following presentation, we will explicitly differentiate model-specific effects from generic ones.

 Organization: We will first demonstrate the "more resources yield more power" phenomenon in the context of non-uniform complexity.
 In this case the issue of "knowing" the amount of resources allocated to the computing device does not arise, because each device is tailored to the amount of resources allowed for the input length that it handles (see Section 4.1).
-We then turn to the time-complexity of uniform algorithms; indeed, hierarchy and gap theorems for time-complexity, presented in Section 4.2, constitute the main part of the current chapter.
+We then turn to the time complexity of uniform algorithms; indeed, hierarchy and gap theorems for time-complexity, presented in Section 4.2, constitute the main part of the current chapter.
 We end by mentioning analogous results for space-complexity (see Section 4.3, which may also be read after Section 5.1).